asteroid-lang/asteroid/docs/User Guide.rst

     let true = (1,2) is (1,2).

 This is kind of strange looking but it succeeds.
-Here the left operand of the ``is`` predicate is a term and the right operand is a pattern.
 Obviously this pattern match will succeed because the term and the pattern look identical.
 The return value of the ``is`` predicate is then pattern matched against the ``true`` pattern on the left of the ``=`` symbol.